-These programs require you to file a separate application than your general Medicare application, usually with your local Department of Social Services.
+These programs require you to file a separate application than your general Original Medicare (Medicare Part A and Medicare Part B) application, usually with your local Department of Social Services (Social Security office).
 You will need to bring documentation that prove your income which can include your income tax returns, Social Security benefits information, or pay stubs.

 Additionally, it can be helpful to bring any documentation that proves your financial assets, your car registration if applicable, your social security card, your spouse’s financial information, if applicable, and any medical bills that may be relevant.
 The employee that handles your case may request additional paperwork from you.

 If your request for assistance and enrollment in these programs gets denied, it may be possible to file an appeal.
 You may be granted a hearing where you can show proof of your income and explain why you believe the denial decision was wrong and should be reversed.